jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Ettin.md

 RacialMods: +4 on Perception
 Languages: pidgin of Giant, Goblin, and Orc
 SQ:
+SpecialAbilities:
-SpecialAbilities: Superior Two-Weapon Fighting (Ex) An ettin fights with a flail or javelin in each hand.
+  Superior Two-Weapon Fighting (Ex): >
+    An ettin fights with a flail or javelin in each hand.
 Because each of its two heads controls an arm, the ettin does not take a penalty on attack or damage rolls for attacking with two weapons.
 Ettins, or two-headed giants, are vicious and unpredictable hunters that stalk the night.
 Their two heads provide them with unparalleled powers of perception, making them excellent guards.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: